sgimmini/frag.extract.a/README.md

 Important to notice is:
 - when popup loses focus it closes but saves current changes in the editing process
 - when `canceling` current process on editing gets lost, `saving` clears input fields as well

+## Installation
+There are two things need to be installed seperately:
+- Visual Studio Code Extension
+- Chrome Extension
+The VSC Extension can be found in the Marketplace under *Fragment Editor* by *Jonas Gann*.
+Through this installation the NM-host used for communication between Chrome and the database will be installed too.
+The Chrome Extension can be installed easily by extracting a provided .zip-file and loading this directory into `chrome://extensions/` (in developer mode).
+TODO: continue - may marketplace(?)

+## Build with
+The model to determine the best fitting fragment was ... @flo

+## Überschrift (sehr gut)
+may put build with in here?

+### Chrome Extension
+The Chrome Extension contains of
+- `manifest.json` for GRUND
+- `background.js`, a background script only allowing the popup to be opened on StackOverflow
+- `content.js` extraction of websites content for fragments (see -> Fragments)
+- `popup.html` layout of the popup
+- `popup.js` receiving fragment content from `content.js` and processing visible data for `popup.html`(?)
+- `opotions.html`
+- `options.js`

+Materialize https://materializecss.com/ was used as a design baseline.
+A couple of changes had to be made in `materialize.css` to our purpose.